Current Intern Resources

 All USU Dietetic Interns have access to the USU Library online.
 Please utilize the tools and resources available to you.

 See the USU Library Guide for access to tools and resources to help you with your assignments.
+Scroll down the page to the "Nutrition, Dietetics, and Food Sciences" link.

 Erin Davis--Regional Campus and Distance Education Librarian